-Starting uni is a massive deal.
+Let’s face it, starting uni is a massive deal.

-The awkward arrival
+1. The awkward arrival

-Making first contact
+2. Making first contact

 You creep out of your bedroom and into the kitchen, only to find that the flatmates who arrived earlier have already begun the bonding process.

-The first party
+3. The first party

-So here it goes.
-After years of hearing about all the uni partying, you’re about to properly break the ice with everyone by having your first uni drinking session.
-This is a BIG DEAL.
+So here goes.
+After years of hearing about the craziness of Freshers Week, you’re about to properly break the ice at your first sesh.

-The first hangover
+4. The first hangover

-The communal hangover
+5. The communal hangover

-The best friend emerges…
+6. The best friend emerges…

 Amidst all of the hustle and bustle of meeting all these strange new people, you quickly find somebody you make an instant connection with, and you just KNOW that this is the ‘uni friend’ you’ll keep for life…

-…..then it all falls apart
+7. …then it all falls apart

 Now, how to politely break that promise that you would definitely get a house together next year?

-Your first lecture
+8. Your first lecture

 So you walk into the lecture hall, eager to learn.
 You’ve got your notepad, you listen intently and make loads of notes, and promise yourself that you will strike the perfect balance between study and leisure.